Chapter 1: Sylvanna's Final Adventure

 Grieving and deeply hurt by her lover's betrayal, Sylvanna nevertheless ended the fifth Blight by defeating the Archdemon and ushering in a new era of peace.

-At long last, she reached her destination; the house of Morrigan, the Witch of the Wilds.
-It rose up in the middle of the woods, this little house, like a strange mushroom sprouting out from the depths of the wilderness.
-As the hero approached it, her mabari's hackles rose and he growled deep in his throat, and his mistress reached down a hand to calm him.
+At long last, she reached her destination: the house of Morrigan, the Witch of the Wilds.
+It rose up in the middle of the woods like a strange mushroom sprouting from the depths of the wilderness.
+As the hero approached it, her mabari's hackles rose and he growled deep in his throat, recognising the evil within.

 The hero stood outside the house, and called out, "Morrigan!
 I demand you reveal yourself to me!" but there was no answer.